JEWISH ASSOCIATION OF SPIRITUALITY AND DREAM

 Dreams are integral to all religions of the world.
 Dreams fill the holy books of the major monotheistic faiths—Judaism, Christianity, and Islam (Appendix 1).

-In 2010, journalist Joyce Lynn and Rabbi Gaylia R. Rooks led “Sacred Dreams: Exploring the Jewish Practice of Dream Interpretation,” a weekend retreat for the women of The Temple in Louisville, Kentucky’s oldest and largest synagogue.
-The richness of dreams woven into the Shabbat services and the enthusiasm for learning about dreams by the participants motivated Joyce and Rabbi Rooks to create JASD.
+In 2010, journalist Joyce Lynn and Rabbi Gaylia R. Rooks led “Sacred Dreams: Exploring the Jewish Practice of Dream Interpretation,” a weekend retreat for the women of The Temple in Louisville, the oldest and largest synagogue in Kentucky.
+The richness of dreams woven into the Shabbat services and the enthusiasm for learning about dreams by participants led Joyce and Rabbi Rooks to create the Jewish Association of Spirituality and Dreams.

 When Joyce Lynn turned forty, after a decade as a political reporter in Washington, D.C., she dreamt the first dream she ever remembered.
 It inspired an elusive scene for the screenplay she was writing and guided her journalism career.
 A few months later, she faced a potentially life-threatening health crisis.
 Dream wisdom disclosed information about her physical condition and effected her healing.
 As a result, dreams have guided Joyce’s life for decades.